sio/homelab/ansible/roles/morebooks/README.migration.md

   unmetered

+# DONE: Migrate to Hetzner Cloud VPS (July 2020)

+Scaleway has discontinued their baremetal ARM instances (support ended on July 1st, nodes go offline in September) and simultaneously increased prices on their DEV instances by at least 50%.

+Next best offer is Hetzner Cloud VPS (CX11, 1 vCPU, 2GB RAM, 20GB storage, 2.99EUR/mo).

+Some time was lost due to waiting on DNS changes propagation. **TIP**: reduce DNS records TTL to 600 couple of days before the migration.

+Some issues were encountered with tasks not covered by CI tests:

+- Password for root must be hashed and salted when supplied to 'user' module (#6c4cf7f)
+- Snakeoil cert for default SSL page is created not by Apache, but by a separate package not pulled in via dependencies (#993e6cc)

+Migration was performed successfully on July 19th, 2020.
+With all the troubleshooting it took a couple of hours.

 # DONE: Migrate morebooks.ml to Scaleway (August 2018)

 Woothosting is clearly not meeting the advertised VPS specs.
 It is slow and